 - To see details about a request, click the request title.

 You can add comments to a request if an administrator has set it up.
-For more information, see Setting up a shared organization for end-users.
+See Setting up a shared organization for end users.

-- Click your profile icon on the upper-right side of any page, and then click My activities.
+- Click your profile icon on the upper-right side of any page and then click Requests.

-- Click the Organization Requests link on the My Activities page to see all the
+- Click the Organization Requests link on the page to see all the requests in your

 The link appears only if you're a member of a shared organization in Zendesk.